elehcimd/jupyter-opencv/README.md

 # Jupyter-OpenCV Docker image

-This container provides a cross-platform environment (tested on Windows, MacOS and Linux) based on Docker, Jupyter Notebooks, Python3 and OpenCV to experiment with computer-vision.
+This Docker image provides a cross-platform environment that includes Jupyter Notebooks, Python3 and OpenCV to experiment with computer-vision.
+Tested on Windows, MacOS, and Linux.

 Friends in environmental engineering use it on Windows as alternative to MATLAB.

 Based on **Ubuntu 16.4** and includes: